clemdesign/grav-plugin-language-selector/README.md

 # Installation

+Installing the Language Selector plugin can be done in one of two ways.
+GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file or GIT.

+## GPM Installation (Preferred)

+The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
+From the root of your Grav install type:

+    bin/gpm install language-selector

-Installing the Language Selector plugin can be done only manually for this moment.
-GPM  installation is not yet available
+This will install the Language Selector plugin into your `/user/plugins` directory within Grav.
+Its files can be found under `/yoursite/user/plugins/language-selector`.

 ## Manual Installation (Download)